Participer au site avec un Tip

 Description

-Finite-difference approximation of the gradient of a scalar function.
+Finite difference approximation of the derivatives of a

 Parameters